maxmekiska/imbrium/README.md

 Attention: Typing has been left in the below examples to ease the configuration readability.

+#### Version updates:

+##### Version >= 1.2.0

 Version 1.2.0 started supporting tensor board dashboards: https://www.tensorflow.org/tensorboard/get_started

+##### Version >= 1.3.0

+Version 1.3.0 started supporting adjustable layer depth configurations for all architectures.
+If you wish to adjust the layer depth, please make sure to include a custom layer_config accounting for the correct number of layers.
+The last layer cannot contain a dropout parameter -> tuple needs to be of length 3: (neurons, activation, regularization).

 ### `Univariate Models`: